codlp/codlp/README.md

 ### Hi there 👋

 My name is Coralie Delpha.
-I live in London, UK.
+I live in Paris, France.
 I'm passionate about entrepreneurship and building all kinds of tools, both online and offline.

 ### Work

-After being a Freelance Shopify developer for 5 years, I joined Shopify as a Lead Technical Architect in the Professional Services team.
-After almost 2 years in that role, I've changed teams to become an Internal Tool Builder in Shopify's Product Experience team.
+I'm a Lead Forward Deployed Engineer at Railblocks.

-As a side project, I write a [weekly newsletter](https://coraliedelpha.beehiiv.com/) about Shopify news, creative stories that inspire me and relaxing content to disconnect from work.
+As a side project, I write a [weekly newsletter](https://coraliedelpha.beehiiv.com/) about tech news, creative stories that inspire me and relaxing content to disconnect from work.

 ### Connect